Anatomy of a Content Refresh

 Part 1: Research

-Read your article!
+Read your article (again)!
 Figure out what it’s trying to do.
 Make note of the headings and how they relate to the keyword your article is ranking for

 Google the primary keyword – you found this via Ahrefs earlier – in an incognito window.
 Look at the “people also ask” section, featured snippet, etc.

 Read other articles that are ranking for this term.
-How are they different than your article?
+How are they different from your article?
 What’s missing?
 What’s the same?
+Adding missing content can be helpful as long as you provide a new opinion or take on the subject matter.

 Does your content help with the searcher’s intent?
 This may vary by keyword: